eth_estimateGas - BNB Smart Chain

 Parameters

-Default/Supported Values: Must be a valid Ethereum address in hexadecimal format.
+Default/Supported Values: Must be a valid Ethereum address.

-Default/Supported Values: Must be a valid Ethereum address in hexadecimal format.
+Default/Supported Values: Must be a valid Ethereum address.

 Description: The amount of Ether to send with the transaction, specified in wei.